fmcalcagno/Servier/README.md

           finish the project.

     SmilesDataset_singleline: It is used to generate the prediction of a single smiles line for all 3 models.

+## FLASK APP

+    Run your Docker to publish your model and be available at port 6000.
+It will use model1_final.save provided in the zip file.

+    docker run -it --gpus all  -p 7000:7000 -v [[modelpath]]:/workspace/servier/models/   servier:latest /bin/bash -c "FLASK_ENV=development FLASK_APP=app.py flask run --host 0.0.0.0 -p 7000"
+    For ex:
+    docker run -it --gpus all  -p 7000:7000 -v /home/facundo/PycharmProjects/servier/models/:/workspace/servier/models/   servier:latest /bin/bash -c "FLASK_ENV=development FLASK_APP=app.py flask run --host 0.0.0.0 -p 7000"

+    Open a new terminal an execute 'python request.py' (the request file in located in the src directory, the request package must  be installed). in order to get a predisction for an inputed SMILES string.

 ## RESULTS

     In the following lines I attach the best model performances I had for each of the 3 models I trained.